cs-fullstack-2020-spring/reflection-journal-project-phase-1-Awhit-commits/README.md

 # Reflections Journal Project - Phase 1 (HTML/CSS/JavaScript)
+#### This is a pretty close solution.
+You were making good progress in the last hour.
+Check out my comments in your JS file and take a look at the answer gist I sent in the slack.
 > Please jump to the bottom of this README file for general information and project guidelines

 ## Phase 1: Design and Layout, JavaScript Reflection Objects